HOPE GARDENS 1 LLC owns or operates 12 buildings in New York City, totaling 899 units.

-8 active housing-court litigations are on file across their buildings.
+8 active housing-court cases are on file across HOPE GARDENS 1 LLC's buildings.

 Reviews submitted by tenants across every building in this portfolio.
 We aggregate the numbers, but surface the voices — good and bad — as pulled quotes.